hannesdatta/course-odcm/content/docs/course/syllabus.md

 - Store and manage data using file-based systems <!--and databases-->
 - Draft, execute, monitor and audit online data collections locally and remotely
 - Document and archive collected data, and make it available for public (re)use
-- Track and share progress on the course's learning goals

 ## Format

+- Online-only
-- Hybrid format: Jupyter notebooks or pre-recorded web clips for preparation and self-paced lab sessions; live streams on Zoom for feedback and joint coding sessions (recordings will be made available)
+- Combination of self-paced tutorials (e.g., using Jupyter Notebooks or pre-recorded clips), and interactive live streams for feedback and coaching
-- Modern content: copy-paste code snippets and demos from the course page, access code on GitHub, start projects with templates from GitHub, share screens and solve problems
-- Interactive, immersive and student-centred: live coding, debates, open-source content contributions, scraping real websites and accessing real APIs
+- Learn state-of-the-art tools popular among scientists, marketing analysts and data scientists (e.g., Python), and collect data from real websites and APIs
+- Open education & open science (all material is open; publicly accessible course page that stays with you, even after the end of the course)

 <!--, simulations, hackathon-->
 <!-- work on VMs on AWS, code in SQL and R, compete on Kaggle, or work on own computer--; Coding Dojo student-=led analysis; while sharing screens-->